oucs-teaching/cosc349-labs/lab08.md

 - Remember to skip step 2 entirely.

 ### Page 15:
 - As an additional step, turn off "block all public access".
 This has been added since the tutorial PDF, in order to try to ensure that developers using S3 don't accidentally release private data.
+(Unfortunately this has happened a lot!)

 ![](https://i.imgur.com/jsPt3by.png)
 ![](https://i.imgur.com/xvOgobH.png)